KARINA CASIANO

 * Centro de Bellas Artes, San Juan, Puerto Rico, 2000

-* Festival de Teatro de La Habana, Cuba, 2000
+* Festival de Teatro de La Habana, 2000

-by Álvaro Menén Desleal
+By Álvaro Menén Desleal

 * Festival de Teatro Insitituto de Cultura Puertorriqueña, 2000